 A nominal rent where the landlord does not receive an annual payment in cash.
 When the owner of land or property wishes to grant a lease, he must charge rent as an acknowledgement of the existence of the lease.
 Where the owner does not want to charge any rent but simply wishes to establish the lease exists, he can ask for a peppercorn each year as a token payment.
 In practice, this is not generally handed over.

 A property kept for temporary, secondary, or occasional occupation.

 A test carried out by a registered engineer to ensure that all electrical installations and appliances within a property are safe in conjunction with the Electrical Equipment (Safety) Regulations 1994.
 Keatons are able to arrange this on your behalf.

 A document granting power to some person to act in the name of another.
-Normally left with a solicitor to enable a purchase to proceed in the absence of either the vendor or purchaser.
+Usually left with a solicitor to enable a purchase to proceed without the vendor or purchaser.

-These are enquiries made by the purchaser’s solicitors, requesting information on a property prior to exchange.
-It is at this stage that fixtures and fittings to be left or taken are agreed.
+These are enquiries made by the purchaser’s solicitors, requesting information on a property before exchange.
+At this stage, fixtures and fittings to be left or taken are agreed upon.

 The monthly amount payable for an insurance policy.

-A lump sum paid up front as rental payment for a property.
-Most normally used by City firms for corporate lets.
+A lump sum paid upfront as a rental payment for a property.
+Most normally used by city firms for corporate lets.

 The amount of debt outstanding (excluding interest).

 A document which is issued by a court to an executor to show that the will of a deceased has been proved and that the executor can distribute the assets.